WELCOME TO HIP HOP CONGRESS, INC.

 BIO

 As a Hip Hop Congress co-founder, Ron helped to develop HHC’s initial web presence, college chapter program, and National Conferences.
 He is the Leadership Coach for the Turnaround Arts program with The Kennedy Center.
 From 2011-2016, he served as principal of ReNEW Cultural Arts Academy in New Orleans, leading the Pre-K through 4th grade academy.
 A graduate of Indiana University, Ron began his career in St. Louis teaching high school English.
 He founded an AP program, and the first high school chapter of Hip Hop Congress.
+He is dedicated to making sure New Orleans stays funky.

 Picture